UofTHacks-VIII/HT6-Verification-Bot/README.md

-# Hack the 6ix verification bot
+# UofTHacks verification bot

 A Discord verification bot that reads from a mongoDB database and verifies users on a Discord server.
 Tracks attendance and assigns nicknames and roles from the database.

-Fork of the MasseyHacks-Verification-Bot.
+Fork of the HT6-Verification-Bot (Which I also wrote lol) Fork of the MasseyHacks-Verification-Bot.
 (Ok it's literally not a fork anymore because everyline has changed)

 Licensed under MIT.